Lead Generation for IT companies – Top Strategies For 2025

 This is a perfect example of sales psychology.

-Robert Cialdini, an American psychologist, wrote a book called Influence.
+Robert Cialdini, an American psychologist, wrote a book called influence.
 In it, he mentions the “liking principle” and how we trust people who are similar to us.

 You can learn more about this in the video below: